Show All Answers

-No shows cause service delays and denial of service to other clients as well as being costly.
+No Show Policy No shows cause service delays and denial of service to other clients as well as being costly.
 A no show is when a client does not cancel within a half-hour of the scheduled time or does not appear within 5 minutes of the vehicle’s arrival.
-These can result in a suspension of the client’s privileges until the no show rides are paid for.
+These can result in a suspension of the client’s privileges.
 A copy of our no show policy is available upon request.
 Give us a call at 937-548-0437 for more information.

 RESIDENTIAL/COMMERCIAL/INDUSTRIAL MINIMUM BILL5/8-inch meter 0 - 10 billing units $33.703/4-inch meter 0 - 10 billing units $55.911-inch meter 0 - 10 billing units $85.861 1/2-inch meter 0 - 10 billing units $175.762-inch meter 0 - 10 billing units $301.203-inch meter 0 - 10 billing units $660.734-inch meter 0 - 10 billing units $1,166.306-inch meter 0 - 10 billing units $2,598.768-inch meter 0 - 10 billing units $4,621.06

 Any additional units above 10: $2.94 per unit